creatis-ULTIM/creatis-ULTIM.github.io/collections/_posts/2025-11-04-MultiparametricUSPhantom.md

 1. Shear waves generation: nine short focused ultrasound pulses.
 2. Capture waves: using ultrafast imaging to record these shear waves with 3 titled plane waves.
-3. The phantom was scaned in three different directions (0°, 45° and 90°) with a spatial resolution of 0.25 mm.
+3. The phantom was scanned in three different directions (0°, 45° and 90°) with a spatial resolution of 0.25 mm.
 4. 3D map was reconstructed by averaging 2D maps obtained in each of the three directions.

 ##### Power Doppler imaging